 When Are Jalapenos The Hottest?

 Soil moisture is another factor in chile heat.
-As a pepper grower, you can let your potting mix dry out more between waterings to stress the plant and really crank up the intensity.
+You can let your potting mix dry out more between watering peppers to stress the plant and really crank up the intensity.

 Jalapeno variety also plays a big part in the heat.
 If you want spicy, choose varieties like Billy Biker Jalapeno, Mucho Nacho Jalapeno, Zapotec Jalapeno and the Ghostly Jalapeno (a cross between the Jalapeno and Bhut Jolokia).